 Beyond the curriculum, students can attend weekly drama, back stage and music activities, the latter ranging from a traditional orchestra, to school of rock and an iPad band.
 We stage three full scale productions each year; Hairspray, Annie, Lord of the Flies, Les Miserable and The Phantom of the Opera are just some of our recent productions.
-2018/19 will see Disney’s ‘Beauty & the Beast’, Tom Stoppard’s ‘Rosencrantz & Guildenstern are Dead’ and an original adaptation of ‘Alice’.
+2021/22 will see us performing Shakespeare in Love, Grimm's Tales, and Robin Hood.

 The King’s Academy for Performing Arts is a Saturday drama school.
 It is open to QE students and also to children from the local community, aged between 6 and 18.
 Saturday workshops are highly practical and are taught by industry professionals.